 What are commons?

-Commons today are valued for their protection of wildlife and ecology, where people are welcome visitors but the natural world takes priority.
-However, these sites survive in an unspoiled state thanks to a fascinating and often contentious human history of community identity, local memory and the rights of common people, and be inspired by some of the commons in our care today.
+Commons today are valued for their protection of wildlife and ecology, where people are welcome to explore but the natural world is carefully preserved.
+However, these sites survive in an unspoiled state thanks to a fascinating and often contentious human history – discover what commons were used for, their links to the rights of common people, and be inspired by some of the commons in our care today.

 For the common people

-The name refers to their status as places where local people, rather than just the lord or land owner, had the right to access the land for pasturing livestock, fishing, taking wood or turf for fuel or collecting part of the harvest for personal use.
+The name ‘commons’ refers to places where local people, rather than just the lord or landowner, once had the right to access land for pasturing livestock, fishing, taking wood or turf for fuel, or collecting part of the harvest for personal use.

 Commons Preservation Society

-By the late nineteenth and early twentieth century, there was increasing interest in saving remaining open spaces.
+By the late nineteenth and early twentieth century, there was increasing interest in saving the country’s remaining open spaces.

-The Commons Preservation Society campaigned to protect open spaces in London, occasionally leading to dramatic encounters.
+The Commons Preservation Society campaigned to protect open spaces in London, which occasionally led to dramatic action.
 One such event happened at Berkhamsted Common, part of the Ashridge Estate.
-One night in March 1866, a special train arrived full of East End labourers to pull down the fences put up around the common by Lord Brownlow, resulting in a historic victory.
+One night in March 1866, a train arrived full of East End labourers, who pulled down the fences that were erected around the common by Lord Brownlow, resulting in a historic victory.

 Today, we benefit from the legacy of these campaigners, both in urban areas and the countryside, where these landscapes continue to be a retreat and source of wonder.
 In fact, some of the commons in our care have even inspired writers and artists.

-Hindhead Common is said to have influenced Arthur Conon Doyle to write The Hound of the Baskervilles, while Cookham Common became a post war refuge for First World War painter Stanley Spencer.
+Hindhead Common is said to have influenced Arthur Conan Doyle to write The Hound of the Baskervilles, while Cookham Common became a post-war refuge for First World War painter Stanley Spencer.